 Participants are encouraged to continue to work with their group virtually on the QUBESHub in the fall.

 Participants are encouraged to share resources and ideas both within their group and publicly on QUBESHub.

 The workshop organizers are seeking four highly motivated post-doc or graduate student volunteers who will help with the day to day logistics of the workshop such as signage, registration, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
 This is a great opportunity for future faculty to work with high school, two-year, and four-year faculty from across the country and pick up ideas and resources for teaching.
 Special career focused programming for future faculty is also offered.
 Our volunteers get plenty of participation time as well as helping us out.
-Applications will open early 2019.
+Apply here: http://bit.ly/future_faculty

-Tell us what you are doing!
-We invite you to bring a poster to the Summer Workshop.
-This is an opportunity to share what you have been working on and learn more about your colleagues' projects.
+There are several opportunities to share what you have been working on and learn more about your colleagues' projects.
 We invite you to bring a poster, present a session, or bring ideas and resources to the Work in Progress (WIP) session.
 Appropriate poster topics include educational research projects, pedagogical methods, course curricula, modules, reform efforts, discipline based education research projects on any scale, resources, and assessments.
 Sessions are hands on introductions to resources and pedagogical approaches, preferably addressing data science skills.
 Learn more and apply.

 BioQUEST and QUBES